jesse-spevack/game/README.md

 ## Troubleshooting

+### Tailwind

-- If Tailwind is only partially working, it is likely because some Tailwind classes you are trying to apply have been purged.
+If Tailwind is only partially working, it is likely because some Tailwind classes you are trying to apply have been purged.
 Run `rails assets:clobber` and make sure you are running `bin/dev` and not `rails s`.

-## Troubleshooting
+### Fly.io

+Right now we use 256mb of memory machines because 💰.
+Rails console requires more than this amoutn of memory.
+To scale the memory of the machine, run `fly scale memory 512`.
+Then to open rails console run: `fly ssh console --pty -C "/rails/bin/rails console"`

+## Squashed Bugs and Errors

+We added a `person_id` foreign key to the `Responses` table.
+Since `person_id` could not be null and there were existing `response` records in the DB, the deploy failed because the migration failed.
+The migration failed because of the existing `response` records not having an associated person.
+To fix, we opened production rails console and ran `Response.destroy_all`.
+In the future, either make the null constraint `false` or pre-emptively delete existing records that violate the constraint.

 Deploy